-"Server Core" is a command line only version of Windows Server 2008 - "Windows without windows".
+"Server Core" is a command line only version of Windows Server 2008 and later - "Windows without windows".

 You can install and run the Simple DNS Plus service (v.
 5.2 and later) on Server Core and manage this from another PC through the Remote Management feature.

-Simple DNS Plus requires the .NET Framework 2.0 which is included in Windows Server 2008 R2 Server Core.
+(earlier versions of Simple DNS Plus require .NET Framework 2.0 which is included in Windows Server 2008 R2 Server Core).\

 First install Simple DNS Plus on a workstation PC (with full GUI version of Windows), then copy the directory where Simple DNS Plus was installed (typically "c:\program files\simple dns plus") to the same location on the Server Core computer.
 Technically you don't need the GUI based .exe files, but it is easier just to copy the whole directory.

 Then on the Server Core computer, run the .NET "InstallUtil.exe" utility on "sdnsmain.exe".